2013 Trends in Plastic Surgery

 The American Society for Aesthetic Plastic Surgery just released its 16th annual multi-specialty procedural statistics.
 The report came out in March and basically points to the fact that cosmetic procedures are very much on the rise.
 Something in the vicinity of ten million cosmetic procedures, surgical and nonsurgical, were conducted in 2012.

 I’ve been a cosmetic surgeon for over 25 years and I specialize in buttock augmentation.
 I have witnessed a definite rise in requests for this procedure over the last decade.
-I am happy to say that my particular buttock implant technique is very effective and that has led it to being sought after, even by some you might call the Washington elite.
+I am happy to say that my particular buttock implant technique is very effective and that has led it to be sought after, even by some you might call the Washington elite.
 ASAPS lists butt augmentation as one of last year’s top 20 procedures.
 That makes sense to me.
-Their findings, and my personal experience over the last 10 years are in agreement that butt implants are done more often than ever.
+Their findings and my personal experience over the last 10 years are in agreement that butt implants are done more often than ever.
 That indicates the overall increasing demand for this enhancement.

 Q: Do you think your practice is going with the other trends ASAPS reported?